lprhodes/homebridge-broadlink-rm/README.md

 - [learn-code](#learn-code)

 ### switch

-Turn the switch on and the "on" hex code is sent, turn it off and the "off" hex code is sent.
+Turn the switch on and the `on` hex code is sent, turn it off and the `off` hex code is sent.

 key | description | example | default | required
 --- | ----------- | ------- | ------- | -------